smartcrib/password-scrambler-ws/README.md

     - make sure the owner and privileges on the scrambler.pem file are correct
     - **sudo chown scrib:scrib scrambler.pem** #when you change the file name, update the scribREST.py file as well
     - **sudo chmod 0400 scrambler.pem**
-25. Open scribREST.py, find _ENABLE_SSL and set it to True
+26. Open scribREST.py, find _ENABLE_SSL and set it to True; **make sure scribREST.py is still executable!**
-26. Try to restart the service, alternatively reboot the host computer
+27. Try to restart the service **sudo /etc/init.d/scribrestfull restart**, alternatively reboot the Raspberry Pi

 NOTE: Python would not verify certificate by default.
 It is necessary to correctly handle HTTPS connections and at least verify the hostname.
 We will amend documentation with this issue shortly.